Sodium silicate concrete sealer for increasing the strength and density of concrete.

-The Armor S2000 is a concentrated sodium silicate densifier designed to increase the strength and reduce the porosity of poured concrete surfaces.
+The Armor S2000 is a sodium silicate densifier designed to increase the strength and reduce the porosity of poured concrete surfaces.
 It penetrates deep into the substrate where it chemically reacts to form a calcium silicate hydrate barrier within the pores that reduces increases the strength and density of the concrete by up to 45%.
 It will help to reduce concrete dusting, and reduce the movement of subsurface water and moisture through the concrete.

 The Armor S2000 is made from high quality, non-recycled, US manufactured resins.
 It is designed for unsealed concrete surfaces.
 It works entirely below the surface, won’t change the look or color of the substrate, and won’t leave a surface film.